 a) A consumable fuel;

 b) An electrical energy/power storage device (e.g.: battery, capacitor, flywheel/generator etc.).

+"Hybrid electric vehicle (HEV)" means a vehicle, including vehicles which draw energy from a consumable fuel only for the purpose of recharging the electrical energy/power storage device, that, for the purpose of mechanical propulsion, draws energy from both of the following on-vehicle sources of stored energy/power:

+a) A consumable fuel;

+b) A battery, capacitor, flywheel/generator or other electrical energy/power storage device.

 2.22.
 "Mono-fuel vehicle" means a vehicle that is designed to run primarily on one type of fuel;